juliesymons/juliesymons/GettingStarted.md

 ### Libraries

-- look at readme for what Ben has put here.

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
+The cct-core repository also contains the visual debugger, *cogdebugger*.

-**cct-io** - This library provides a set of objects useful for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the core CCT API.
+**cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
+For example, it has APIs to read a ColorMovie file and put it into a sensor.

-**cct-nn** - This library provides APIs for deep learning and neural networks.
+**cct-nn** - This library provides APIs to support deep learning and neural networks.

 **cct-sandbox** - This library contains unstable CCT libraries for applications including signal processing and computer vision.